Anamika1214/Machine-Learning---Clinical-Data/README.md

 # Machine-Learning---Clinical-Data
-This project seeks to analyze clinical database and build machine learning models for predicting the high utilization rate among different pateints.
+This project seeks to analyze clinical database and build machine learning models to predict outcomes of the high utilization rate among different pateints.